braindynamicslab/dyneusr/README.md

 ## Development
 --------------

-All development happens here, on [Bitbucket](https://bitbucket.org/braindynamicslab/dyneusr/).
+All development happens here, on [GitHub](https://github.com/braindynamicslab/dyneusr/).

-If you're interested in contributing to DyNeuSR, please refer to the [Contributing](https://bitbucket.org/braindynamicslab/dyneusr/src/master/CONTRIBUTING.md) guide. (*coming soon*)
+If you're interested in contributing to DyNeuSR, please refer to the [Contributing](https://github.com/braindynamicslab/dyneusr/src/master/CONTRIBUTING.md) guide.